KozhemyakinNikita/Sorting-algorithms/README.md

 + Fast Sort;

 # Compare their performance on different data:
- + fully sorted, reverse sorted, partially sorted data.
+ + fully sorted, reverse sorted, partially sorted data;
- + Analyze the results of calculations.
+ + analyze the results of calculations;